 What does it mean to be a UK leather bag business in 2021?

-On this episode I chat with Gillian Tusting from English heritage leathergoods brand Tusting.
+Today I’m chatting with Gillian Tusting from English heritage leathergoods brand Tusting.

 Gillian shares the story of how the family business, founded in 1875, evolved from a small tannery to a thriving part of the UK’s leathergoods industry.

 She describes the craftsmanship that goes into the making of their leather bags, and how collaborations with brands such as Aston Martin are an important part of their business.

 Like many UK manufacturers, Tusting has adapted to making PPE over the last 12 months, and is now experiencing a growth in sales to the to the domestic market since the UK left the EU.

 Gillian also has some brilliant points to make about the sustainability of the leather industry, and how vegan alternatives are perhaps not as great for the environment as people may be led to believe.

 - How Tusting began in the 1870’s [02:43]

 - How the business changed when the majority of the UK leather industry went offshore in the 1970s [07:25]